 Answering this question is not simple.
-There are cases where rings can be resized, but in some cases, a ring cannot be resized; thus the type of ring that is purchased should be considered prior to asking whether or not the piece of jewelry can be resized at a later date.
+There are cases where rings can be resized, but in some cases, a ring cannot be resized; thus the type of ring that is purchased should be considered prior to asking whether or not the piece of jewelry can be resized at a later date if they say yes, ask what resizing ring cost.
 Furthermore, it is also important to note that in most cases, there will be a limit placed on how much a ring can be resized.

 There are some drawbacks that need to be considered when resizing a ring, with the most significant drawback being the fact that resizing causes a weak spot to be left on the ring.
 The part of the ring that is cut during the resizing process and then soldered created a weak spot, which makes it more likely for the ring to break in the future.